suit-wg/suit-report/draft-ietf-suit-report.md

 but the Manifest Processor doesn't support them.
 * suit-report-reason-condition-failed: A condition failed with soft- failure off.
-* suit-report-reason-operation-failed: A command failed (e.g.
+* suit-report-reason-operation-failed: A command failed (e.g.,
 download/copy/swap/write)

 The suit-report-result-code reports an internal error code that is